allenu/slouchdb2/README.md

   is a low likelihood of conflicts when two devices make a modification to the same object.

-The goal of rewriting SlouchDB as SlouchDB2 are as follows:
+The goals of rewriting SlouchDB as SlouchDB2 are as follows:

 * Simplify the original implementation.
 The original was written in a more complex, imperative style in places.
 Since then, I've moved to writing in a more functional,